Chemical enrichment by collapsars as the origin of the unusually high [Ba/Fe] in a massive star cluster of the dwarf galaxy NGC 1569: The Model

 \subsubsection{The Best Polluter}

+The estimates in \autoref{Fig:ThreePols} were calculated assuming no Fe was produced in these events.
+This was used because the mass of Fe produced in these events are uncertain.
+The ratio of each event rate to CCSNe rates is also uncertain, compounding the problem.
+To reduce confusion, we opted to not account for increases in Fe, allowing the forthcoming simulations to handle that better than these estimates could have.
+However, experimenting with a range of Fe yields from only the Ba pollution events, the results do not change, as the total mass of Fe produced is insignificant.
+Adding extra Fe from concurrent SN, COLs were the only polluter to reach the required [Ba/Fe] in a reasonable number of events for any of the scenarios.

 From the above analysis, nicely captured in \autoref{Fig:ThreePols}, COLs are the only polluter that could have raised the progenitor GMC of NGC1569-B to a [Ba/Fe] as high as it has been observed \citepalias{Gvozdenko2022}.
 The mass of new stars and the time taken to form them are broadly consistent with the SFH in the COL scenario.
 MR-SNe are close to being able to reproduce the measurements, but the SF time is too long.
 There are not enough NSMs occurring due to the old stellar population to provide the needed NSMs for pollution of [Ba/Fe] up to $\sim 1.3$.

 Thus, collapsars are used as the polluter for the simulations of the SSC formation described below.